Skip to Content

 For the dressing:

-• 3 tbsp. extra-virgin olive oil
+• 3 tablespoons extra-virgin olive oil

-• 1 tbsp. pure apple cider vinegar
+• 1 tablespoon pure apple cider vinegar

-• 2 tsp. honey
+• 2 teaspoons honey

-• freshly ground pepper to taste
+• freshly ground black pepper to taste

 Instructions

-• In a large bowl, top the baby spinach with the clementines, red onion, almonds, and goat cheese.
-Drizzle the dressing over the salad and toss well or serve the dressing on the side.
+• In a large bowl, top the baby spinach with the clementines, red onion, and almonds.

 Nutrition